pmorgan3/keyv-mssql/src/docs/KeyvMssql.md

 - this.opts

   - Object
-  - unsure of it's purpose
+  - unsure of it's purpose but it was in the original keyvsql so 🤷

 - this.opts.connect